runem/lit-analyzer/packages/vscode-lit-plugin/readme/other.md

 ## Other features

-[Rules](#-rules) gives you diagnostics directly in your code.
-Features described in this section will give you extra super powers.
+[Rules](#-rules) as described before, gives you diagnostics directly in your code.
+Features described in this section will give you super powers by making your lit-html templates come to life.

 ### 🚶Goto definition